ibrahimtrg18/site/README.md

 To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
 - [Hygraph](https://hygraph.com/) - a Build Scalable Content Experiences
 - [Google Analytics](https://analytics.google.com) - Monitoring and Analytics your website.